-Full Download: http://alibabadownload.com/product/fundamentals-of-futures-and-options-markets-8th-edition-hull-solutions-n
+Full Download: http://alibabadownload.com/product/fundamentals-of-futures-and-options-markets-9th-edition-hull-solutions-n

-CHAPTER 2 Mechanics of Futures Markets
+CHAPTER 2 Futures Markets and Central Counterparties

 Practice Questions

 The party with a short position in a futures contract sometimes has options as to the precise asset that will be delivered, where delivery will take place, when delivery will take place, and so on.
 Do these options increase or decrease the futures price?
 Explain your reasoning.